cjerrington/cjerrington.github.io/src/posts/2025/2025-01-19-jellyfin-and-ssl.md

 ## Conclusion

 This was a really simple process, and Jellyfin [Networking](https://jellyfin.org/docs/general/networking/) page has a lot more information on the use of SSL and their product.

+Using a self signed certificate does come with it's own issues.
+The point of a certificate is based on trust that one entity or more can confirm the legitimacy of the certificate.
+With a self signed certificate, there is not another authority that can vouge for its validity.
+You might see a potential security warning about the self signed certificate and you may proceed with the warning to the website.
+While this can be seen as okay for local and development work, the habit of always making these exceptions should be limited.
+Please always check the SSL certificate warning and information before continuing.